muxyz/mu/README.md

 # mu

-A Micro app platform
+A Muslim app platform

 ## Overview

-Mu is a Micro app platform that provides a simple set of building blocks for life.
+Mu is a Muslim app platform that provides a simple set of building blocks for life.
 It was born out of frustration with existing services using Ads or creating addictive behaviours.
 The goal is to create a separate system that addresses daily needs and nothing else.
 Part of that is focusing on Muslim related requirements like prayer times, the quran in english, etc. Other parts are related to dev interests like hacker news, open source, crypto.